jamf/NoMAD/NoMAD/ACTIONS README.md

 ## Anatomy of an action

 An action is comprised of some meta data and then four phases.
 Each phase has a collection of Commands in them.
-These commands have the Command itself and then a CommandOptions that can modify the command.
+These Commands have the Command itself and then a CommandOptions that can modify the command.
 Commands can execute external scripts or use the built in functions included with Actions.
 The only required part of the Action is the name of the action, all the other parts are optional.
 To break out a sample Action

 | Attribute  |Definition   |Type   | Required
 |---|---|---|---|---|